geekinsta/Learn.Geekinsta/README.md

 # Learn.Geekinsta
 Geekinsta is a learning platform created to help everyone to learn new skills in their native language.
 Geekinsta started as a blog in 2016.
 Later in 2021, we launched our new learning platform [https://learn.geekinsta.com](https://learn.geekinsta.com).
-We were working on this project for the past few years.

 > ### Disclaimer
 >* Geekinsta Learning Platform is not an open source project.
 We use GitHub as an open bug tracker for users to see what developers are working on.
-However, share all the code and examples that we share on our latform as open source project.
+However, share all the code and examples that we share on our platform as open source project.

 ### How To Report and Issue or Bug?
 To report an issue or bug, navigate the **Issues** tab of this repository and click the **New Issue** button.
 Before posting an issue, please search the existing issues and make sure that you are not posting a duplicate issue.